How to File a Kentucky LLC or Corporation Amendment

 Kentucky Articles of Amendment vs. Statement of Correction

 Mistakes happen.
 If you’ve made a clerical error in your Articles of Organization or your Articles of Incorporation, you don’t have to file a Kentucky amendment to fix it.
 You simply file signed Articles of Correction with the Secretary of State.
 The Articles of Correction need to set forth what sections need to be corrected and how.
-You can file the Articles of Correction by mail or hand delivery, and their fee is on the form.
-You can use our Worry-Free Compliance service to complete this task with ease.
+You can file the Articles of Correction by email, mail, or hand delivery, and their fee is on the form.

 We can keep your Kentucky business compliant

 You juggle a lot of responsibilities as a business owner, but you don’t have to juggle everything.
-If you need to correct or amend your official business documents, we can help you complete the updates.
-Our Worry-Free Compliance service can help you keep up with your filing requirements, and our Amendment Filing service files changes and amendments for you.
+If you need to amend your official business documents, we can help you complete the updates.
+Our Worry-Free Compliance service can help you keep up with your filing requirements, and our amendment filing service files changes and amendments for you.

 FAQ

-• No. You just need the proper approval of your members, managers, or directors and the signature of an authorized party.
+• No, you’re not required to.
+You just need the proper approval of your members, managers, or directors and the signature of an authorized party.

 • You receive a file-stamped postcard at your principal address or an alternate address you request in writing.